-Though some people believe that these displays of God’s power and authority were only for a dispensation in time, long enough for the Holy Spirit to lead the disciples into the truth and preserve it in what we now call the New Testament, I don’t see evidence of that in the New Testament Scripture itself.
-I think we should expect God to be able to work through people today through prophecy, visions and dreams, and I believe) He does!
+Though some people believe that these displays of God’s power and authority were only for a dispensation in time, long enough for the Holy Spirit to lead the disciples into the truth and preserve it in what we now call the New Testament, I don’t see evidence of that in the New Testament itself.
+I think we should expect God to work through people today through prophecy, visions and dreams, and I believe He does!

 We, in the west, are not very open to God working that way.
-We have staked out our position on the embankment of reason, logic, theology and sound doctrine.
+We have staked out our position on the embankment of reason, logic, and “sound doctrine”.
 We are quite uncomfortable with the “messiness” of experiential phenomena like prophecy, visions and dreams.

 Visions and dreams are ubiquitous in the stories of Muslims coming to faith in Christ.
-I once spoke with a Muslim woman who described for me a vision of Jesus coming to her in the midst of a near death experience she lived through and a subsequent “waking vision” of Jesus calling to her in he knick of time to save he son from being hit by a bus.
-She became a believer in Jesus because of these visions though no one preached a word to her.
+I once spoke with a Muslim woman who described for me a vision of Jesus coming to her in the midst of a near death experience she lived through.
+She described a subsequent “waking vision” of Jesus gaining her attention in the nick of time to save her son from being hit by a bus.
+She became a believer in Jesus because of these visions, though no one preached a word to her.

-In keeping with Paul admonition and qualifier – to test everything, I have been unsettled in my spirit by the number of Christians, particular evangelicals, and specifically certain evangelicals who claim to have “a prophetic ministry”, who have boldly and uncompromisingly preached support for Donald Trump.
-Not only that, but they have declared that anyone who does not support him is going against the Will of God.
+In keeping with Paul’s admonition and qualifier – to test everything – I have been unsettled in my spirit by the number of Christians, particularly evangelicals, and specifically certain evangelicals who claim to have “a prophetic ministry”, who have boldly and uncompromisingly preached support for Donald Trump.

 I am not going to get into all the reasons I find this troubling.
 I have been writing about some of them since before the 2016 election.
 I am not going to repeat them here; nor have I even addressed all of the reasons I find it difficult to “go there” with them.

-In following up on my previous post about the Sons of Issachar, I note that God was about to reject Saul because of Saul’s failure to follow godly instruction and his erratic and self-exalting behavior.
-Saul had ceased to be a man who bowed to God, and he has begun to be a man who did what he wanted, caring more about his own reputation than honoring God.
+The phrase that inspired that article was spoken at a time when God was about to reject Saul because of Saul’s failure to follow godly instruction and his erratic and self-exalting behavior.
+Saul had ceased to be a man who bowed to God, and he had begun to be a man who did what he wanted, caring more about his own reputation than honoring God.

 Samuel heard that Saul had set up a monument to himself at Carmel and went to confront Saul.
 (1 Samuel 15:12) Saul greeted Samuel with a preemptive statement: “May the Lord bless you.
-I have carried out the Lord’s instructions”; Samuel called him on it: “Then, what is this bleating of sheep and lowing of cattle that I hear?”
+I have carried out the Lord’s instructions”.
+Samuel knew better, however, and called Saul on it: “Then, what is this bleating of sheep and lowing of cattle that I hear?”
 (1 Samuel 15:13-14)

-Saul obviously knew what he had done, but Saul tried to justify taking the sheep and cattle, when the instruction was not to, by saying, “The soldiers did it”; and they spared the sheep and cattle “to sacrifice them to the Lord our God”.
+Saul obviously knew what he had done, but Saul tried to justify saving the sheep and cattle, though the clear instruction was to destroy them.
+He blamed others: “The soldiers did it”.
+He tried to claim religious motivation: “to sacrifice them to the Lord our God”.
 (1 Samuel 15:15)

 Saul lied.
 He tried to cover up his disobedience.
-He blamed it on others, and he even tried to spin it as a noble and religious thing that he allowed to be done.
-“We did it for God!”
+He blamed it on others.
+He tried to spin it with spiritual justification: “We did it for God!”

-Even after Samuel detailed how he failed to carry out the instructions he was given, Saul insisted, “I have obeyed the voice of the Lord” (1 Samuel 15:20); “But the people took of the spoil, sheep and oxen, the best of the things devoted to destruction, to sacrifice to the Lord your God.”
-(1 Samuel 15:21) Saul blamed the people and revealed what was really going on in his heart when he called God, “your God“, to Samuel.
+Even after Samuel detailed how Saul failed to carry out the instructions he was given, Saul insisted, “I have obeyed the voice of the Lord” (1 Samuel 15:20); “But the people took of the spoil, sheep and oxen, the best of the things devoted to destruction, to sacrifice to the Lord your God.”
+(1 Samuel 15:21)

 What this all says to me is that character matters in a person who claims to be leading by the authority of God.
 In Saul’s case, he did lead by the authority of God.
 God did choose him, but Saul lost God’s favor when he exalted himself above following God.

 Saul’s heart had turned from God.
 He was deceiving himself and attempted to deceive Samuel into thinking that he had followed God’s instruction.
-But, he was more concerned about being honored by his troops and the people than he was concerned about being accepted by God.
-The Lord, in Saul’s heart, became no longer Saul’s God, but Samuel’s God.
+He was more concerned about being honored by his troops and the people from whom he sought acceptance (rather than God).
+The Lord became Samuel’s God, because he was no longer Saul’s God.

-This is only the latest in a very long list of examples of statements by Donald Trump that exhibit deep character flaws and ungodly thinking and behavior.
-Just consider the fruits of the spirit (Gal.
+The list is long, though, more current statements and actions by Donald Trump that exhibit deep character flaws and ungodly thinking and behavior.
+Consider the fruits of the spirit (Gal.
 5:22-23) or the description of what love is (1 Cor.
 13:4-8), which are the very measures by which Jesus said people will know his followers (Matt.
 7:16); John 13:35).